 It may not be as regal as a whole bird, but it definitely has all the flavour you need and you just need to find about 20 minutes total.

-1. Start by mixing together the spice mix – a little oil and some herbs and spices.
+1. Start by mixing the spice mix together – a little oil and some herbs and spices in a small bowl.

 3. Cut up some celery and onion roughly and throw it into the slow cooker.